nordic-mare/sdk-nrf/samples/nrf9160/lwm2m_demo/README.rst

 =======
 Follow these steps to ensure that the application works as intended.
-The application should be tested on both Leshan and Coiote DM as well as both the NRF9160DK and the Thingy:91.
+The application should be tested on both Leshan and Coiote DM as well as both the nRF9160 DK and the Thingy:91.

    1. Select device to be tested.
    #.
 Select LwM2M server to be used for testing and register the device on it.